 - It doesn’t require thinking about bass optimization

 - It uses less power as compared to a separate subwoofer soundbar

 - Fewer wires and less wire management

 - Cool aesthetics that level up the TV and room design

 - No bass management and optimization.
 Why one thing in both pros & cons?
 Cause here the angle is different.
-I said no bass optimization is pro because for those who are lazy and don’t want to keep up with bass optimization hustle.
+I said no bass optimization is pro because for those who are lazy and don’t want to keep up with the bass optimization hustle.
 Here it is a con because bass lovers want better bass all the time.
 If you can’t provide bass optimization for them, then it is a con.

 - The bass is not robust and deeper here.
-Cause the built-in subwoofer is always small, and a small subwoofer can’t provide you deeper bass
+Cause the built-in subwoofer is always small, and a small subwoofer can’t provide you with deeper bass

 Read this review guide, for the best soundbar under $300.
 I have reviewed the top 7 both built-in and with a separate subwoofer.